-- There is an active connection between the iControl Application Server and the SNMP device. - You have opened iC Navigator (see page 585).
+- There is an active connection between the iControl Application Server and the SNMP device. - The SNMP agent on the device is enabled.
+Consult the documentation that came with the device for instructions. - You have a copy of any required MIB file on your hard drive. - You have opened iC Navigator (see Opening iC Navigator, on page 708).